mpressen/web-portfolio/matcha/README.md

     - OAuth protocol for facebook and 42
 - Proper data validation for security concern
 - Edit profile
+- Geolocalisation
 - Browse other user's profile / your own
 - Search and filter profiles system
 - Likes and Match systems
-- Chat available for matched users
+- Real-time chat available for matched users
 - notification system
 - history of likes / visits
 - block specific user